DanCarl857/code-journey/README.md

 **Today's Progress**: Worked on relearning CSS and HTML basics again.
 Re-took my IQ test in CSS on pluralsight again, still got a *proficient* :-(.
 Went through an intro course in Cloud development and databases.
 Also went through some research for a possible client project I might get.

+**Thoughts:** Today was a very productive day.
+Loved every moment of the work day.
+Feel like am getting my mojo back :-)

 **Links to work:**
 * [Pluralsight](pluralsight.com)

+### Day 3: Thursday 2 May, 2019

+**Today's Progress:** Worked on docker and docker compose config for a platform for a friend.
+Also completed my Executive briefing to Databases course.
+Continued with sreen capture feature research am doing for a client project.

+**Thoughts:** Generally a down day for me.
+Felt like I needed a vacation or something so didn't do as much as I wanted.

+**Links to work:**

+### Day 4: Friday 3 May, 2019

+**Today's Progress:**:

+**Thoughts:**

+**Lonks to work:**